HAVEN

-AFFECTIVE AR
+AFFECTIVE TRANSLATION

-Each robot employs unique actuation systems (motors, spools, pneumatic chambers, or servos) controlled via Adafruit Feather microcontrollers and randomized timing, generating lifelike unpredictability.
+Each robot employs unique actuation systems (motors, spools, pneumatic chambers, or servos) controlled via microcontrollers and randomized timing, generating lifelike unpredictability.
 The AR twins are animated using recorded motion data, reproducing the same temporal signatures within a spatially aligned immersive environment.

 Preliminary data from the physical installation show participants found the experience pleasant, natural, and alive, evoking calmness and curiosity.
 Future stages will include the virtual-twin dataset and integrate biometric sensing (heart rate, skin conductance, pupil dilation) to deepen understanding of emotional resonance across modalities.